scp756-221/term-project-cumulus/s2/README.md

-# CMPT 756 Music service
+# CMPT 756 Book service

 The book service maintains a list of books and the author that wrote them.